-- NICC produces the IMSR daily. - NMAC will assume management of Type 1 and Type 2IA Crew assignments. - NMAC will monitor CIMT assignments and may engage with GAs as necessary to achieve team experience objectives, ensure proficiency, manage fatigue, or for other reasons. - NMAC activates the following support functions: - Crew Coordinator - CIMT Coordinator - SMKJ Coordinator - NMAC implements a formal meeting schedule to align with the national situation.
+- NICC produces the IMSR daily. - NMAC will assume management of Type 1 and Type 2IA Crew assignments. - NMAC will monitor CIMT assignments and may engage with GAs as necessary to achieve team experience objectives, ensure proficiency, manage fatigue, or for other reasons. - NMAC activates the following support functions: - Crew Coordinator - o CIMT Coordinator - SMKJ Coordinator - NMAC implements a formal meeting schedule to align with the national situation. - Geographic Areas must identify a CIMT Coordinator to serve as the communication link with the NMAC CIMT Coordinator for all CIMT actions.